robseb/rsyocto/doc/guides/4_Python.md

     IdentityFile ~/.ssh/id_rsa
 ``````
 * Save and close this configuration file
-* If a error occured close and restart *Visual Studio Code Insider* and try it again
+* If a error occurred close and restart *Visual Studio Code Insider* and try it again

 ### III.
 Connection of the *rsYocto* with *Visual Studio Code Insider*
 * Open *Visual Studio Code Insider*